Robustly Learning Regions of Attraction from Fixed Data: Algorithm Development

-Obviously, it is impossible to answer this question with a sufficient condition, regarding the arbitrariness of the unknown dynamic system $f$.
-However, if we only assume the function space to be Lipschitz (Equation~\eqref{eqn:Lip}), we can still give an initial check of the learnability of problem~\eqref{eqn:Lya_opt}.
+Obviously, it is impossible to answer this question with a sufficient condition, regarding the arbitrariness of the unknown dynamic system $\vf$.
+However, if we only assume a bound on the Lipschitz constant of $\vf$ as in Assumption~\ref{asm:lipschitz}, we can still give an initial check of the learnability of problem~\ref{pb:lasalle}, based on the remark we already made on the fact that $\bfF(\vx)$ should not contain $\vO$ for $\vx \in \bfX\setminus \bfA$.
 In order to discuss this necessary condition, we first define